 The 21st century has seen all kinds of technology come into play with the marketing medium and there is nothing better than to use such technology to boost our abilities.
-We can now use technology such as AR, VR and facial recognition software to reach a whole new digitally savvy audience and create more meaningful, interactive experiences for consumers.
+We can now use tech such as AR, VR and facial recognition software to reach a whole new digitally savvy audience and create more meaningful, interactive experiences for consumers.
 But it makes us question; is it safe for consumers?

 Is it nineteen-eighty four?